uybadao123/FinalYearProject/README.md

 - Built with Expo and React Native
 - Powered by FastAPI and Python
 - Firebase for backend services
-- Couldinary for media service management (image)
+- Couldinary for media service management